taotriad/BabySomnia/Basic_facts_about_Dreamcatcher.md

 * Leez left the company in 2022 when offered an exclusive contract with Hi-Hat Co., Ltd as music director.
 * Rock isn't very popular in South Korea, at least partially related to the "Rux scandal".
 Feel free to read about it, but watching any videos you might find is not recommended.
 * Their company used to be called Happy Face Entertainment (HFE; logotype: a red smiling face).
 Nowadays it's called Dreamcatcher Company (DCC).
-* The official fanclub is called InSomnia.
+* The official fan club is called InSomnia.
 * InSomnia has a reputation for being helpful (and thankful!) towards reactors and welcoming towards newcomers.
 This guide aims to continue that tradition.
-* The leader of Dreamcatcher, JiU, has said that she would want to collab with all girl groups.
+* The leader of Dreamcatcher, JiU, has said that she would want to collaborate with all girl groups.
 It stands to reason that any good InSomnia should behave well towards other fandoms.

 ## About the members

-Just like most Kpop bands the members change outfits, hairstyles, contact lenses, hair colours, makeup, etc. between almost every performance.
+Just like most K-pop bands the members change outfits, hairstyles, contact lenses, hair colours, makeup, etc. between almost every performance.
 Partially because the different TV-shows demand that the performers look different outfits than on the competitors shows.